 The writer’s reference to “we” and “staffers” suggest she shared her complaints with others, but who are they?
 What role did they play?

 If not, why not?
-Did an apparent disregard of established procedure go unpunished and actually get rewarded?
+Did an apparent disregard for established procedures go unpunished and actually get rewarded?
 New York State has whistleblower protections, but it does not appear that official channels were used.

 Worse yet, why did Cuomo seize on it to justify firing a loyal state employee whose family life got smeared in the process?